-The examination isolate resistance against Rifampicin antibiotica proved that the both bacteria under research were quite resistant at concentration of 50 μg.mL-1.
-The use of rifampicin antibiotica was quite effective as a marker in bacteria tested in heterogeneous soil conditions.
-A previous research [9] corroborated that, for Pseudomonas ecology test in field, Rifampicin antibiotica resistance marker was applied to Pseudomonas putida strain WCS358 to a concentration of 250 μg.ml-1 and it concluded that rifampicin was stable to be applied as a marker for Pseudomonas putida strain WCS358 in potato rhizosphere.
-Other studies [10; 8] also have concluded that the use of rifampicin in Pseudomonas fluorescens and Pseudomonas putida is useful material for ecological testing of mutants resulting therefrom.
-Continuous exposure to rifampicin antibiotica resulted in resistance arising from the mutations of β-RNA polymerase sub-unit gene and RNA polymerase, which changed due to normally functional mutation resistant to rifampicin-triggered inhibition.
+The examination isolates resistance against Rifampicin antibiotic proved that both bacteria were quite resistant at a concentration of 50 μg.mL-1.
+The use of rifampicin antibiotic was quite useful as a marker in bacteria tested in various soil conditions.
+Previous research [9] corroborated that, for Pseudomonas ecology test in the field, Rifampicin antibiotic resistance marker was applied to Pseudomonas putida strain WCS358 to a concentration of 250 μg.ml-1 and it concluded that rifampicin was stable to be applied as a marker for Pseudomonas putida strain WCS358 in potato rhizosphere.
+Other studies [10; 8] also have concluded that the use of rifampicin in Pseudomonas fluorescens and Pseudomonas putida is useful material for environmental testing of mutants resulting from there.
+Continuous exposure to rifampicin antibiotic resistance arising from the mutations of β -RNA polymerase subunit gene and RNA polymerase, which changed due to usually functional mutation resistant to rifampicin-triggered inhibition.